Last fact-checked: 1 March 2020

-As well exploring the Old Town, Cartagena’s newer areas, including Bocagrande and El Laguito, are trendy, upscale districts with plenty of shopping, restaurants, bars and hotels that are not to be missed.
+As well as exploring the Old Town, Cartagena’s newer areas, including Bocagrande and El Laguito, are trendy, upscale districts with plenty of shopping, restaurants, bars and hotels that are not to be missed.

 Souvenir shopping is heaven in Cartagena with almost every street corner in Bocagrande and the Old Town crammed with artisan-made crafts.
 Colorful, beaded jewelry, papier-mache masks and leather goods are popular.

 The beaches in Cartagena are typical city beaches, and while perfectly adequate, they aren’t the idyllic tropical Caribbean beaches more fitting for that postcard-worthy shot.
-The good news is that these aren’t too far away: less than an hour’s boat ride brings you to the Isla Grande and its emerald Caribbean waters.
+The good news is that excellent shorelines aren’t too far away: less than an hour’s boat ride brings you to the Isla Grande and its emerald Caribbean waters.
 You can relax on the beach or hire a kayak and explore the mangroves.
 Another beach trip is Playa Blanca—with its palm-fringed, white sand it does get busy at weekends.

 Another trip outside the city is to the El Totumo Mud Volcano where you can bathe in its (allegedly) healing, warm mud.